Business school: Other approaches

 In contrast to the case method some schools use a skills-based approach in teaching business.
 This approach emphasizes quantitative methods, in particular operations research, management information systems, statistics, organizational behavior, modeling and simulation, and decision science.
 The leading institution in this method is the Tepper School of Business at Carnegie Mellon University.
 The goal is to provide students a set of tools that will prepare them to tackle and solve problems.

-Another important approach used in business school is the use of business games that are used in different disciplines such as business, economics, management, etc. Some colleges are blending many of these approaches throughout their degree programs, and even blending the method of delivery for each of these approaches.
-A study from by Inside Higher Ed and the Babson Survey Research Group shows that there is still disagreement as to the effectiveness of the approaches but the reach and accessibility is proving to be more and more appealing.
+Another important approach used in business schools is the use of business games that are used in different disciplines such as business, economics, management, etc. Some colleges are blending many of these approaches throughout their degree programs and even blending the method of delivery for each of these approaches.
+A study by Inside Higher Ed and the Babson Survey Research Group shows that there is still disagreement as to the effectiveness of the approaches but the reach and accessibility is proving to be more and more appealing.
 Liberal arts colleges in the United States like New England College, Wesleyan University, and Bryn Mawr College are now offering complete online degrees in many business curricula despite the controversy that surrounds the learning method.

 There are also several business schools which still rely on the lecture method to give students a basic business education.
-Lectures are generally given from the professor's point of view, and rarely require interaction from the students unless notetaking is required.
+Lectures are generally given from the professor's point of view, and rarely require interaction from the students unless note-taking is required.
 Lecture as a method of teaching in business schools has been criticized by experts for reducing the incentive and individualism in the learning experience.